 It’s hard to omit Docker here, as it was Docker that made application containers a common sight.
 Docker, Inc. also offers its own orchestration solution called Swarm Mode that comes built into Docker Engine.
 This may seem like a great first choice: it’s free and you can use it right away.
 In reality, however, it also requires careful setup.
 And while Docker’s Swarm Mode uses similar commands to those that you would use with Docker, it does require some learning.

-Final mention goes to Rancher.
+The final mention goes to Rancher.
 It’s mostly an honorable mention, as the actively developed version of Rancher (2.x series) is based on Kubernetes, so it is highly unlikely you would be running Rancher without Kubernetes as well.
 But until version 1.6, Rancher had its own orchestration mode called Cattle.

 Now, what if you don’t want to set up your own cluster?
 Can you go down the managed road, like with Postgres on RDS?
 Yes, but it’s either the Kubernetes way or the proprietary way.
 Read on to find out which may be the best fit for you.